brunosduarte/project-web-crawler/README.md

 ## 📋 Project

 In this project was implemented a web crawler that dig into a domain and extract all internal links generating a sitemap with the content.
-On the Frontend you insert the domain, this information is send to the server that crawl the website and generate a list of links.
+On the <strong>"Frontend"</strong> you insert the domain, this information is send to the <strong>"Server"</strong> that crawl the website and generate a list of links.
-The process to crawl the website is made by another application named workers that will pick up the list of founded links in the root page and distribute the job with Docker in many threads to minimize the time to find the results.
+The process to dig into the website is made by another application named <strong>"Workers"</strong> that pick up the list of founded links in the root page and distribute the job with Docker in many threads to minimize the time to obtain the results.
-For the communication between Workers and Server was used the concept of Pub/Sub using RabbitMQ.
+For the job operation between <strong>"Workers"</strong> and <strong>"Server"</strong> was used the concept of PUB/SUB using RabbitMQ.
-When the Server gives back the result to the Frontend is generated a Tree view of the results.
+When the <strong>"Server"</strong> gives back the result to the <strong>"Frontend"</strong> is generated a Tree view of the results using the library D3.js.
+Click on the button "Export" to generate and download a XML Sitemap.

 ## 🚀 Technologies